DpaS15/JS-Projects/README.md

-# To-Do List
+# 📌To-Do List

-This is a simple To-Do List site built using HTML, JavaScript, and basic DOM manipulation.
+A simple and interactive To-Do List website built using HTML, JavaScript, and DOM manipulation.
+This project allows users to efficiently manage their daily tasks.

-## Features
+## 🚀Features

-- Add new to-do items.
+- 📝 Add new tasks easily.
-- View the list of to-do items.
+- ✅ Mark tasks as completed.
+- ❌ Delete completed tasks.
+- 📌 Persistent storage(optional: use localStorage to save tasks).
+- 🎨 Clean and user-friendly interface.

+## 🛠️Technologies Used
-- Remove completed items from the list.
+- HTML5 - Structuring the webpage
+- CSS3 - Styling for a clean design
+- JavaScript (ES6) - Handling logic and interactivity

+## 🎨 Customization
+- Modify styles in `styles.css`
+- Enhance functionality in `script.js`
+- Add new features like due dates or priority levels